RichardChambers/raspberrypi/project06/README.md

 In this lesson we will be using a relay to turn an LED on and off.

+The lesson directions talk about using a single 200 ohm resistor.
+Since the LED is being powered from the 5v rail I elected to add a second 200 ohm resistor in series so as to reduce the illumination of the LED.

+## Variation of the lesson

-An interesting variation would be to introduce a push button switch tied to a GPIO pin of the Raspberry Pi so that when the push button is pressed, the LED will be turned on and when pressed again, the LED will be turned off.
+An interesting variation is to introduce a push button switch tied to a GPIO pin of the Raspberry Pi so that when the push button is pressed, the LED will be turned on and when pressed again, the LED will be turned off.

+The C source code file looks for an argument on the command line when the application is invoked.
+If there is at least one argument then the application assumes there will be a button press signal on GPIO #27, wiringPi pin #2, which is next to GPIO #17 which is being used to signal the relay to turn on and off the LED.